Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport: Numerical Method

 \subsection{Numerical Results}

-We present now numerical results showcasing the performance of our proposed calibration method.
-We use simulated market data to investigate the advantages and drawbacks of our method, and in particular its dependence on the reference model $\bar{\sigma}$ in \eqref{eq: cost function}.

-We use the CEV (constant elasticity of variance) model of \cite{cox1996constant}, with different sets of parameters for the model used to generate the option prices and for our reference model.
+We present numerical results showcasing the performance of our proposed calibration method.
+We use simulated data to investigate the advantages and drawbacks of our method, and in particular its dependence on the reference model $\bar{\sigma}$ in \eqref{eq: cost function}.
+We use the CEV (constant elasticity of variance) model of \textcite{cox1996constant}, with different sets of parameters for the model used to generate the option prices and for our reference model.
 The underlying $S_t = \exp(Z_t)$, $0\leq t\leq T$, thus solves the following stochastic differential equation: